nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### **Remove Pastry Command**
-Removes an exisiting pastry from the bakery's pastry catalogue.
+Removes an existing pastry from the bakery's pastry catalogue.

 ```bash
 removePastry NAME